Contributor spotlight for Opensource.com with Aseem Sharma

 - Location: Brampton, Ontario, Canada

-- Occupation/Employer/Position: Consultant for RockIMS.com; Community Moderator for Opensource.com, contributor to the open source community; recent graduate of the Conrad Business, Entrepreneurship and Technology Center at the University of Waterloo
+- Occupation/Employer/Position: Consultant for RockIMS.com; Community Moderator for Opensource.com, contributor to the open source community; recent graduate of the Conrad Business, Entrepreneurship and Technology Center, Faculty of Engineering at the University of Waterloo

 - Open source connection: passion, conviction, experience